 ii.
 Chronic exposure.
 In conducting the chronic dietary exposure assessment EPA used the food consumption data from the U.S. Department of Agriculture's National Health and Nutrition Examination Survey, “What We Eat in America” (NHANES/WWEIA) dietary survey conducted in 2003-2008.
 As to residue levels in food, EPA assumed tolerance-level residues with 100 percent crop treated (PCT) for all existing and proposed crop uses and default processing factors for processed commodities.

 iii.
 Cancer.
 Based on the data summarized in Unit III.A., EPA has concluded that fluroxypyr does not pose a cancer risk to humans.
 Therefore, a dietary exposure assessment for the purpose of assessing cancer risk is unnecessary.

 iv.
 Anticipated residue and PCT information.
-EPA did not use anticipated residue and/or PCT information in the dietary assessment for fluroxypyr.
-Tolerance level residues and 100 PCT were assumed for all food commodities.
+EPA did not use anticipated residue or PCT information in the dietary assessment for fluroxypyr.
+Tolerance-level residues and 100 PCT were assumed for all food commodities.

 2. Dietary exposure from drinking water.
 The Agency used screening level water exposure models in the dietary exposure analysis and risk assessment for fluroxypyr in drinking water.
 These simulation models take into account data on the physical, chemical, and fate/transport characteristics of fluroxypyr.
-Further information regarding EPA drinking water models used in pesticide exposure assessment can be found at Start Printed Page 3331 http://www.epa.gov/pesticide-science-and-assessing-pesticide-risks/about-water-exposure-models-used-pesticide.
+Further information regarding EPA drinking water models used in pesticide exposure assessment can be found at http://www2.epa.gov/pesticide-science-and-assessing-pesticide-risks/about-water-exposure-models-used-pesticide.

-Based on the Tier 1 Rice Model and Screening Concentration in Ground Water (SCI-GROW) models, the estimated drinking water concentrations (EDWCs) of fluroxypyr for acute and chronic exposures are both estimated to be 540 parts per billion (ppb) for surface water and 0.055 ppb for ground water.
+Based on the Tier 1 Rice Model and Screening Concentration in Ground Water (SCI-GROW) models, the estimated drinking water concentrations (EDWCs) of fluroxypyr for chronic exposures are estimated to be 540 parts per billion (ppb) for surface water and 0.055 ppb for ground water.

 Modeled estimates of drinking water concentrations were directly entered into the dietary exposure model.
-For acute and chronic dietary risk assessment, the water concentration value of 540 ppb was used to assess the contribution to drinking water.
+For the chronic dietary risk assessment, the water concentration value of 540 ppb was used to assess the contribution to drinking water.

 3. From non-dietary exposure.
 The term “residential exposure” is used in this document to refer to non-occupational, non-dietary exposure (e.g., for lawn and garden pest control, indoor pest control, termiticides, and flea and tick control on pets).

-For residential post-application exposure and risk estimates, EPA assumed that young children 1 to <2 years old may receive incidental oral post-application exposure to fluroxypyr from treated turf.
+Young children 1 to <2 years old may receive incidental oral post-application exposure to fluroxypyr from treated turf.
 The post-application exposures for children playing on treated turf resulting in incidental oral exposure as a result of mouthing behaviors were assessed.

 D. Safety Factor for Infants and Children